3liz/lizmap-documentation/en/source/publisher_guide/project_for_web.rst

 Configure the Web Geographics Services parameters with the *OWS Server* tab:

 * Set the title of your Web Geographics Services
-* Add informations like your organization, the owner of the publication owner, the abstract as the description, etc
+* Add informations like your organization, the owner of the publication, the abstract, etc
 * Set the maximum extent of your WMS service
 * Restrict the CRSs list of your WMS service:

-  * at least select the map one
+  * at least select the one used in your project
-  * you can use the button *Used* to get all the layer CRS and the map one
+  * you can use the button *Used* to get all the layer CRS and the project one

 * Exclude compositions and layers if data cannot be published in WMS
 * Enable the layers you want to publish WFS and WCS